Hazbiu/Bachelor_Thesis_ESP/README.md

-# Power Efficient Operation of an Edge AI Device (ESP32-P4)

-Bachelor thesis project for a power-efficient, on-device face-recognition and door-access system built around the **Waveshare ESP32-P4-NANO**.

-The system combines local Edge AI inference, camera-to-display processing, multi-user face recognition, PIN-based second-factor authentication, a touchscreen GUI, dynamic CPU power management, Light-sleep, Deep-sleep, peripheral power control, and wake-up performance instrumentation.

-**Thesis:** *Power Efficient Operation of an Edge AI Device (Espressif ESP32-P4)*
-**Platform:** Waveshare ESP32-P4-NANO
-**Framework:** ESP-IDF 5.5.4 / FreeRTOS
-**Primary application:** `src_p4/`

----

-## Purpose of This README

-This README is the technical entry point for the GitHub repository.

-Its purpose is to:

-- explain what the Bachelor thesis project implements and why it exists;
-- identify the main hardware and software components;
-- provide a reproducible ESP32-P4 build and flashing procedure;
-- explain the software architecture and the responsibilities of the main modules;
-- summarize the power-management, AI, GUI, authentication, and wake-up behavior;
-- document the main measured achievements of the thesis;
-- help another developer understand where to start without first reading the complete source tree or thesis.

-The README is intentionally a repository-level overview.
-Detailed implementation decisions, measurements, experiments, background theory, and references remain part of the Bachelor thesis and the source-code documentation.

----

 ## Description

 The project investigates how a continuously operating **Edge AI face-recognition system** can reduce total board power consumption while still preserving useful response time and application functionality.